TShahedi/LAIP-/README.md

   Execute the model in GAMS to obtain solutions for the dual-channel supply chain network under various scenarios.
   Analyze the output to understand the impacts of different parameters on cost and environmental factors.

-### Contributing
-Contributions to enhance the model, extend its applicability, or improve its efficiency are welcome.
-Please ensure that any contributions are consistent with the methodologies outlined in the paper.

 ### Acknowledgments
 This project is based on research published in RAIRO Operations Research.
 For detailed methodology and theoretical background, refer to the original paper available ([here](https://www.rairo-ro.org/articles/ro/abs/2021/06/ro210389/ro210389.html)).
-### Contact Information
-For any queries or collaboration opportunities related to this project, please contact t.shahedi@uu.nl.